j14chambers/100-days-of-code/log.md

 **Today's Progress**: Design and Codepen

 **Thoughts**: Completed the wireframe for the calculator program and started on a new randon web page.

+## Day 62: May 3, 2018

+**Today's Progress**: Express JS Crash Course Completed

+**Thoughts**: Completed this course finally!!
+Created a database using mongoDB and use mongojs to intergrate that database into the Node app.
+The app creates and deletes users from the database.